Chaplygin and Polytropic gases Teleparallel Robertson-Walker $F(T)$ gravity solutions: Concluding Remarks

-Therefore, there are some perspective of future works going further than the current works.
-We can proceed for example with the same type of polytropic fluid sources for KS and static SS teleparallel spacetimes for new additional classes of solutions by using the same process and coframe ansatz approaches as in refs. \cite{staticscalarfieldSS,scalarfieldKS,nonvacSSpaper,nonvacKSpaper}.
+Therefore, there are some perspectives for future research going beyond the current works.
+We can proceed, for example, with the same type of polytropic fluid sources for KS and static SS teleparallel spacetimes for new additional classes of solutions by using the same process and coframe ansatz approaches as in refs. \cite{staticscalarfieldSS,scalarfieldKS,nonvacSSpaper,nonvacKSpaper}.
 We can also use the same TRW geometry, replace polytropic sources by an electromagnetic source, proceed by the same approach, and finally find the corresponding classes of teleparallel $F(T)$ solutions.
 A last insight is that we will be able to study the Anti-deSitter (AdS) spacetimes in teleparallel gravity by using polytropic sources.
 However, we also need to investigate the polytropic principles in teleparallel gravity framework for possible symmetries and additional KVs.
 More physically, we will be able to elaborate a pure teleparallel quartessence models explaining the dark energy and the dark matter under an unified model.
-All these mentioned suggestions are feasible in a near future and will allow to study the AdS wormholes and BHs solutions in teleparallel gravity.
+All these suggestions are feasible in the near future and will allow us to study the AdS wormholes and BHs solutions in teleparallel gravity.